timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-04-17
+# Objectives for Today 2021-04-18

-- Dig into post on reddit about 10k wishlists.
+- Prototyping and proving ideas will work for Telemetry Buddy.
 - A little project planning for Telemetry Buddy.
 - Write the devlog script / post mortem: "How Game Did"
-- Misc. stuffs

 **Purpose**